ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
-High near 17, with temperatures falling to around 15 in the afternoon.
-Wind chill values as low as -4.
-North northwest
-         wind 6 to 13 mph, with gusts as high as 23 mph.<br></div>
+         <h3>Today</h3>Sunny, with a high near 16.
+Wind chill values as low as -1.
+North wind 6 to 12 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">